evlar/taostats-api/README.md

 This repository contains documentation for the Taostats API in a format that's easy for AI tools to understand and use.
 The API provides data from the Bittensor network, which powers [taostats.io](https://taostats.io).

+👉 **Want to contribute?** Check out our [Contributing Guide](CONTRIBUTING.md) to learn how to document endpoints using Cursor and Claude.

 ## What's Here

 Documentation for these main API categories: